kgerheiser/NCEPLIBS-g2/README.md

 If the chosen compiler is not the default compiler on the system, set the environment variables: export CC=..., export CXX=..., export FC=..., before invoking cmake.
-Note that Windows systems and other compilers (e.g. PGI) are not supported at this time.
+Note that Windows systems is not supported at this time.

 export CC=icc
 export CXX=icpc